fvaleri/strimzi-debugging/sessions/001/README.md

 namespace/test-tgt created
 Done
 ```

-**Remember that CRDs are cluster-wide resources, so we can't deploy multiple operator versions running on the same OpenShift cluster, unless their CRDs are fully compatible, which is not guaranteed.
-If you delete the CRDs, every Kafka cluster deployed on that OpenShift cluster is garbage collected.**

 Then, we create a new Kafka cluster and test topic.
 In the YAML files, we can see how the desired cluster state is declared.